hlavacs/ViennaLockLessTable/README.md

 * Components can be copyable, movable or be even atomics.
 In the latter case, only values can be copied, not the atomics themselves.
 * Lockless operations.
 VLLT does not use mutexes, only compare and swap (CAS).
 * VlltStack: lockless push and pop.
-* VlltFifoQueue: lockless push and pop.
+* VlltFIFOQueue: lockless push and pop.

 VLLT uses other projects:
 * Vienna Strong Type (VSTY), see https://github.com/hlavacs/ViennaStrongType.git
 * Vienna Type List Library (VTLL), see https://github.com/hlavacs/ViennaTypeListLibrary.
 The are included as Git submodules!
 So you must first init and udate them - see below!

 VLLT's base class VlltTable is meant as a building block to create more complex containers for multithreaded access.
-Examples are given by VlltStack and VlltFifoQueue.
+Examples are given by VlltStack and VlltFIFOQueue.

 ## Cloning VLLT